Do you buy stuff online?

 I buy a lot of electrical gadgets and stuff for my Airbnb business on Lazada and Shopee:

-I bought several things that I think are weird to buy online but proved to be the cheapest option for me especially during a huge sale (like the 11.11 sale in 2019).
-Stuff that I bought on Lazada:
+I bought several things that I think are a little weird to buy online but proved to be the cheapest option, especially during a huge sale (like the 11.11 sale in 2019).
+Stuff that I got online:

-- A sturdy tripod for my YouTube venture
+- A sturdy tripod for my YouTube project.

-Not only online sales make the stuff that you want to buy the cheaper, but I got some cashback on top of that.
-Here are the respective cashbacks:
+Not only online sales make the stuff that you want cheaper, but I got cashback on top of that.
+Here are the respective cashback: